Loures: History

 There was early human settlement in the Loures area dating back to the Upper Paleolithic period, as evidenced by findings at the Cave of Pego do Diabo and the Cave of Salemas.
 Several Neolithic burial chambers have been identified, such as the Anta de Carcavelos and the Anta do Alto da Toupeira.
 Loures was a Roman settlement during the 1st millennium, based in a cemetery that eventually became the site of the first church.
 It was also a region notable for the presence of many castros, before the Roman occupation; the Romans influenced many of these settlers to abandon the foothills and begin occupying the fertile lowlands for economic reasons.
 After the Romans, the Visigoths began occupying the territory, followed by the Moors (after the 8th century).

-The parish of Loures was first mentioned in 1118, and again in 1191, along with the parishes of Unhose and Sacavém.
+The parish of Loures was first mentioned in 1118, and again in 1191, along with the parishes of Unhos and Sacavém.
 At the time the region was mainly agricultural, and involved in small export trade, that included the cultivation of lettuce (a vegetable that continues to be cultivated).
 The first written document appeared in 1170, written by Afonso Henriques, who provided privileges and benefits to the Moors that lived on the outskirts of Lisbon in the sallayos (the fields to the north of Lisbon, at the time).
 In 1178, King Sancho I of Portugal having discovered that the Moors of Lisbon were allied to groups in Loures, and came to the territory with a Templar force to confront those peoples.
 Following the defeat of the Moors, the King transferred the region to the Knights Templar, who established the sect of warrior-monks.
 The extinction of Templars in 1311, opened the way for the expropriation of lands and property by the Pope.
 King Denis of Portugal, on the other hand, proposed the creation in Portugal of a new Order to replace the Templars that would be the recipient of these assets: the Order of Christ.
 In Loures, the Templar lands passed into the hands of this religious order, eventually constructing a new Church over the ruins of the 4th-century temple, located alongside the Christian cemetery that existed there.